On-Device Intelligence for 5G RAN: Knowledge Transfer and Federated Learning enabled UE-Centric Traffic Steering: Simulation Settings and Results

 \subsection{Simulation Settings}

 We consider a scenario with $N=5$ BSs, an LTE MBS in the center and 4 5G SBSs in the surrounding.
 We consider a dynamic system and UEs will arrive and depart during the simulation.
 40\% UEs have GBR service and 60\% UEs have non-GBR service.
+The simulation is repeated five times using MATLAB, and the average outcomes are presented along with a 95\% confidence interval.
+The $B_{max}$ and $D_{max}$ we use during the simulation are 10 ms and 10 Mbps.
+The update speed of the global model $\eta_1$ is 0.5.
+The update speed of the local model $\eta_2$ is 1.
+The split interval we use during model compression is 150 TTIs.
+The $N_{required}$ is set as 5.
 During the simulation, we change the average number of UEs from $M=25$ to $M=65$ to see how the proposed algorithm performs under different UE numbers and traffic loads.
 Depending on the dimensions of the state space and action space, the number of hidden neurons is initially set to 32 and 64 for most UEs.
 Then we perform growth and pruning for one single UE and start with two hidden neurons in each layer.
 Other simulation details about network environment settings and deep learning settings are shown in Table \ref{table1}.